 Jazz it up

 A great way to end an evening in Malaga is listening to some live music.
-Malaga has several excellent jazz venues including The Wall bar in Hotel Posada del Patio.
+Malaga has several excellent jazz venues including The Hall in Calle Héroe de Sostoa (near the mainline train station).
 If you prefer your music flamenco, check out these venues.

 Keep your finger on the Malaga buzzer – sign up for our free fortnightly newsletter.
 All you need to know about what’s on and what’s new in the city in your inbox every other Friday.